t-saha/Streamlit-Projects/README.md

 # Streamlit-Projects
-This repository contains a collection of simple and interactive Streamlit applications built using Python and machine learning libraries.
-Each project is self-contained and showcases how data science workflows can be turned into usable web apps.
+This repo is my personal collection of hands-on Streamlit apps, where I’ve combined Python, machine learning models, and interactive visualizations to tackle real-world problems.

 ## 📁 Projects Included